deepvyas/deepvyas.github.io/experience.md

 ## Experience
 ---

+### **Engineering | Stripe, Bengaluru**

+*Nov 2024 - present*

+I work as a part of Document Databases Engine team under the Databases Core Infrastructure group at Stripe.
+Our org is the guardians and the team responsible to push the boundaries of [DocDB](https://stripe.com/blog/how-stripes-document-databases-supported-99.999-uptime-with-zero-downtime-data-migrations) one of the largest **MongoDB** fleets in the world.

+---

 ### **Engineering | ONE, Hyderabad**

-*Jan 2024 - present*
+*Jan 2024 - Nov 2024*

-I work as a par the Core Banking and Risk Engineering team for [ONE](https://www.one.app/), which has the objective of managing the core banking and risk engineering platform, as a part of which we manage unified access and resilience of the system which interacts with various vendors which help in banking ledger/transaction related processes.
-We also manage a nearly no-code platform for the risk analytics team to be able to deploy risk detection and assessments model quickly and reliably.
+I worked as a part of the Core Banking and Risk Engineering team for [ONE](https://www.one.app/), which has the objective of managing the core banking and risk engineering platform, as a part of which we manage unified access and resilience of the system which interacts with various vendors which help in banking ledger/transaction related processes.
+We also managed a nearly no-code platform for the risk analytics team to be able to deploy risk detection and assessments model quickly and reliably.

-We have recently conceptualized and built a stateful replica of our banking ledger which is built completely with AWS native services and replicates data with sub second latency and at-scale serving more than 1.5MM+ customers.
+I worked towards conceptualizing and building a stateful replica of our banking ledger which is built completely with AWS native services and replicates data with sub second latency and at-scale serving more than 1.5MM+ customers.

+I was also one of the core contributers to the design for a Credit Card Core Platform which was designed to handle state of the art credit card product line at scale.

 ---